About transducer geometry

 For many applications, such as a typical ship based echo integration survey with multiple downward looking transducers, the only aspect of transducer geometry required is the definition of transducer depth (draft), if desired.
 Other applications, such as multiple frequency TS techniques, surveys with non-vertical transducers, and applications that require the position of samples to be precisely located in the world, Echoview's transducer geometry settings allow full specification of the transducer set up.

-Echoview transducer geometry settings allow enough information to be stored about the location and orientation of transducers and GPS antennas to determine the geographic coordinates of any sample or single target in the acoustic beam - given the assumption of a stable platform with no pitch and no roll.
-In Echoview, some data formats may support roll data or roll and pitch data.
-For further information regarding relevant data formats and the effects of using roll and pitch data see About roll data and About pitch data.
+Echoview transducer geometry settings allow enough information to be stored about the location and orientation of transducers and platform X-Y position of the GPS antenna to determine the geographic coordinates of any sample or single target in the acoustic beam - given the assumption of a stable platform with no pitch and no roll.

-Note: Transducer geometry calculations are not used in Echoview for calculating the geographic position of lines (and hence bathymetric data).
-Bottom picks are assumed to be at the position of the GPS antenna even if the beam is pointing at some angle to the vertical and the transducer is offset from the Reference point.
+• Transducer geometry calculations are not used in Echoview for calculating the geographic position of lines (and hence bathymetric data).
+Bottom picks are assumed to be at the position of the GPS antenna even if the beam is pointing at some angle to the vertical and the transducer is offset from the system reference point.

 About transducer location

-The relative location of the water level and GPS antenna and the location of each transducer are defined on the Location page of the Transducer Properties dialog box.
+The relative location of the water level and GPS antenna are defined on the Position page of the Platform Properties dialog box.

 Fixed Platform

-The location of the system reference point is specified in geographic coordinates (latitude, longitude and altitude).
+The geographic location for the platform system reference point is to a specified latitude, longitude and altitude.
+Positive altitude is upwards.

 Mobile Platform

-The geographic location (latitude, longitude and altitude) of the GPS antenna is measured by a Global Positioning System (GPS) device.
-The location of the GPS antenna relative to the system reference point is specified in X, Y, Z coordinates (m).
-Hence the geographic location of the system reference point and the location of the face of each transducer can be determined in geographic coordinates (latitude, longitude and altitude) from the known position of the GPS antenna.
+The geographic location for the platform system reference point (X = 0, Y = 0) is the latitude and longitude of the GPS antenna as measured by a Global Positioning System (GPS) device.
+The location of the GPS antenna relative to the system reference point is specified in X, Y coordinates in meters.
+The altitude of the system reference point (Z = 0) may be specified.
+Positive altitude is upwards.

 To determine the geographic location of a sample point or a single target in geographic coordinates it is also necessary to define the orientation of the transducer.